-Government-wide financial statements
+Government-wide Financial Statements

-The government-wide financial statements (that is, the statement of net assets and the statement of activities) report information on all of the activities of the Subdistrict.
+The government-wide financial statements (that is, the statement of net position and the statement of activities) report information on all of the activities of the Subdistrict.
 These statements are prepared using the accrual basis of accounting.
 All of the Subdistrict's activities are classified as governmental activities, which normally are supported by tax revenues, as opposed to business-type activities, which rely to a significant extent on charges for services.

-The statement of net assets presents information on all of the Subdistrict's assets and liabilities, with the difference between the two reported as net assets.
-Increases and decreases in net assets may serve as a useful indicator of whether the financial position of the Subdistrict is improving or deteriorating.
-The statement of net assets also provides information on unrestricted and restricted net assets and net assets invested in capital assets.
+The statement of net position presents information on all of the Subdistrict's assets and liabilities, with the difference between the two reported as net position.
+Increases and decreases in net position may serve as a useful indicator of whether or not the financial position of the Subdistrict is improving or deteriorating.
+The statement of net position also provides information on unrestricted net position and net position invested in capital assets.

-The statement of activities presents information showing how the Subdistrict's net assets changed during the most recent fiscal year.
+The statement of activities presents information showing how the Subdistrict's net position changed during the most recent fiscal year.
 Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of the related cash flows.
 The statement of activities presents the various functions of the Subdistrict and the degree to which they are supported by charges for services, operating or capital grants and contributions, tax revenues, and investment income.

-The government-wide financial statements include not only the Subdistrict itself (the primary government), but also a legally separate not-for-profit organization, the Missouri History Museum, for which the Subdistrict is financially accountable (a component unit).
+The government-wide financial statements include the Subdistrict itself (the primary government), as well as a legally separate not-for-profit organization, Missouri Historical Society (MHS), for which the Subdistrict is financially accountable (a component unit).
 Financial information for the component unit is reported separately from the financial information of the primary government.
 The government-wide financial statements do not include any blended component units.